 GPT-5.4 Prompting Guide

 GPT-5.4 is a major step up from GPT-5.2, with significantly improved agentic reliability, instruction adherence, and long-context reasoning.
 Most GPT-5.2 agents will work without modification, but GPT-5.4 rewards more structured prompting.
+Read OpenAI’s GPT-5.4 prompt guidance for the full reference.
+This page summarizes what matters when building or migrating Synthflow voice agents and workflows.

-Where GPT-5.4 Excels
+Where GPT-5.4 excels

 GPT-5.4 performs strongest in areas directly relevant to Synthflow agents: